KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 It also has a Theonic aspect because it speaks of awareness, wisdom, clarity, and awakened knowing.
 These belong not to Zenon but to the awareness register. 🛤️ Theon is awareness as such, the Essence of Being at L₅, while ⚫ Aion and ♾ Khaon belong to the proto-awareness register at L₀.
 Zenon is beyond awareness entirely.

+These two aspects belong to distinct strata — ♾ Khaon at L₀, 🛤️ Theon at L₅.
+When luminosity-language invokes both to describe a single station, it compresses functions from two registers into one articulation.
+In Zenetist terms this is a layer conflation of the soft-conflation type: the functions are structurally real and remain within the centropic arc, but they do not operate at the same layer.
+The compression is cultural conflation, not structural identity — and left unparsed, it risks the fusion of distinct functions.

 This distinction matters.

 If a doctrine describes the ultimate as pure awareness, luminous knowing, primordial wakefulness, or nonconceptual wisdom, then from the Zenetist standpoint it has not reached Zenon.
 It remains within awareness-bearing structure, however refined that structure may be.